Clinical Pharmacology for Vfend

 b Patients who did not have a 12-week assessment for any reason were considered a treatment failure. |

-The efficacy of oral voriconazole 200 mg twice daily compared to oral fluconazole 200 mg once daily in the primary treatment of esophageal candidiasis was demonstrated in Study 150-305, a double-blind, double-dummy study in immunocompromised patients with endoscopically-proven esophageal candidiasis.
+The efficacy of oral voriconazole 200 mg twice daily compared to oral fluconazole 200 mg once daily in the primary treatment of EC was demonstrated in Study 150-305, a double-blind, double-dummy study in immunocompromised patients with endoscopicallyproven EC.
 Patients were treated for a median of 15 days (range 1 to 49 days).
 Outcome was assessed by repeat endoscopy at end of treatment (EOT).
 A successful response was defined as a normal endoscopy at EOT or at least a 1 grade improvement over baseline endoscopic score.
-For patients in the Intent to Treat (ITT) population with only a baseline endoscopy, a successful response was defined as symptomatic cure or improvement at EOT compared to baseline.
-Voriconazole and fluconazole (200 mg once daily) showed comparable efficacy rates against esophageal candidiasis, as presented in Table 15.
+For patients in the Intent-to-Treat (ITT) population with only a baseline endoscopy, a successful response was defined as symptomatic cure or improvement at EOT compared to baseline.
+Voriconazole and fluconazole (200 mg once daily) showed comparable efficacy rates against EC, as presented in Table 16.

 Voriconazole |